SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/0Webscraper.io_Setup.md

 <br><br><br><br>

-Now we want this code to be executed whenever data is loaded into the spreadsheet.
-Now go back to the *Apps Script* application.
+Now we want this code to be executed on a daily basis.
+Go back to the *Apps Script* application.
 1. Go to **Extensions**
 2. Select **Apps Script**
 3. In the Apps Script application, click on the clock icon (*Triggers*) on the left side